4est-is-Forrest/square-iron/content/docs/Inbox Automation/_index.md

 ## Summary

-This toolset/system is built on two modules of my creation, three scripts that perform the work and a few basic simple utilities:
+This toolset/system is built on two personal modules and three scripts that perform the work:

 * [Connectors Module](/docs/connectors/): Establishes Session and Webdriver connections with ServiceNow instances